-- Fare Cards are valid for the entire school year. - Farecard distribution will be on the first day of school during your scheduled lunch and at 2pm on 8/29/22. - Farecards must be reported immediately if loss, stolen, or damaged (CARDS WILL NOT BE REPLACED IMMEDIATELY). - A Farecard replacement/request form must be completed BEFORE a new card can be issued. - Farecards will be immediately deactivated upon replacement of the new card.
+- Fare Cards are valid for the entire school year. - Farecard distribution will be on the first day of school during your scheduled lunch. - Farecards must be reported immediately if loss, stolen, or damaged (CARDS WILL NOT BE REPLACED IMMEDIATELY). - A Farecard replacement/request form must be completed BEFORE a new card can be issued. - Farecards will be immediately deactivated upon replacement of the new card.